SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 function and all its arguments are evaluated, taking you to the next expression in the list.
 If you had it the program, you can exit it with short command 'q' and take a break yourself.

-IDEA:
-* step into newly entered expression
-* step into restarted expression.
-Already changed values are a problem then.

 ## Breakpoints